Retry failed transcriptions

 • "Unable to access mic": Click Restart App and try again.

-Important: Microphone errors are different from transcription failures — your audio wasn't captured, so there's nothing to retry.
-Resolve the mic issue using the action button in the notification before dictating again.
-Some transient mic errors (like another app briefly holding the mic) may clear on their own — Flow only surfaces a notification after a second failure within 2 minutes.
+Important: Microphone errors are not transcription failures — your audio wasn't captured, so there's nothing to retry.
+Resolve the mic issue using the notification's action button before dictating again.

 Retrying from history:

-• Menu option: All transcripts have a Retry transcript option in the ⋯ menu.
+• Menu option: All transcripts have Retry transcript in the ⋯ menu; longer recordings show an estimated wait time during retry.

-• Download audio: Download the original audio (.wav) from the same menu.
-Download audio is greyed out for recordings older than 14 days.
+• Download audio: Download the original audio from the same menu; it's greyed out for recordings older than 14 days.

-• Dismissed transcripts: These show a Recover link instead of Retry, and don't require a 5-second minimum duration.
+• Dismissed transcripts: These show a Recover link instead of Retry, with no 5-second minimum.

 iOS

-Note: If you enable Auto-delete transcripts in Settings → Data & Privacy, transcriptions from previous days are automatically removed each time you open the app.
+Note: With Auto-delete transcripts enabled in Settings → Data & Privacy, transcriptions and audio from previous days are removed automatically; today's are preserved.
+Auto-delete runs at sign-in and each time Flow returns to the foreground.
+Signing out deletes all transcriptions and audio regardless of the setting.

-Error messages during onboarding setup dictation: The following messages appear during the onboarding setup dictation steps (not in the regular Flow Keyboard).
-If a setup dictation attempt fails, a message appears at the top of the screen explaining what went wrong:
+Error messages during onboarding dictation steps (not the regular Flow Keyboard), shown at the top of the screen:

 • "Oops, something went wrong..
 Tap the mic to try again!": An unexpected error occurred.
 Tap the mic to try again.